Douglas A-4 Skyhawk: Training and adversary role

-The small size of the Skyhawk and superb low speed handling in the hands of a well trained aviator made it ideal to teach fleet aviators the finer points of DACT.
-The squadrons eventually began to display vivid threat type paint schemes signifying their transition into the primary role of Adversary training.
-To better perform the Adversary role, single-seat A-4E and F models were introduced to the role, but the ultimate adversary Skyhawk was the Super Fox, which was equipped with the uprated J52-P-408 engine.
-This variant had entered service in 1974 with VA-55/VA-164/VA-212 on the final USS Hancock cruise and had been the variant that the Blue Angels had selected in 1973.
+The small size of the Skyhawk and superb low-speed handling in the hands of a well-trained aviator made it ideal to teach fleet aviators the finer points of DACT.
+The squadrons eventually began to display vivid threat-type paint schemes signifying their transition into the primary role of adversary training.
+To better perform the adversary role, single-seat A-4E and F models were introduced to the role, but the ultimate adversary Skyhawk was the Super Fox, which was equipped with the uprated J52-P-408 engine.
+This variant entered service in 1974 with VA-55/VA-164/VA-212 on the final USS Hancock cruise and was the variant that the Blue Angels selected in 1973.

 The surplus of former USMC Skyhawks resulted in A-4M versions being used by both VF-126 and TOPGUN.
-Even though the A-4 was augmented by the F-5E, F-21 (Kfir), F-16, and F/A-18 in the adversary role, the A-4 remained a viable threat surrogate until it was retired by VF-43 in 1993 and shortly thereafter by VFC-12.
+Though the A-4 was augmented by the F-5E, F-21 (Kfir), F-16, and F/A-18 in the adversary role, the A-4 remained a viable threat surrogate until it was retired by VF-43 in 1993 and shortly thereafter by VFC-12.
 The last A-4 fleet operators were VC-8, which retired its Skyhawks in 2003.

-The A-4M was also operated by the Operations Maintenance Detachment (OMD) in an adversary role based at NAS Dallas, Texas for the Naval Air Reserve.
+The A-4M was also operated by the Operations Maintenance Detachment in an adversary role based at NAS Dallas, Texas, for the Naval Air Reserve.
 Many of the aviators that flew the four jets were attached to NAS Dallas, including the Commanding Officer of the air station.
 The aircraft were instrumental in training and development of ACM for Naval Air Reserve fighter squadrons VF-201 and VF-202 flying the F-4 Phantom II and later the Grumman F-14 Tomcat.
 The unit also completed several missions involving target towing to NAS Key West, Florida; NAS Kingsville, Texas, and deployments to NAS Miramar, California and NAS Fallon, Nevada for adversary support.
 The detachment was under the operational command of the Commander Fleet Logistics Support Wing (CFLSW), also based at NAS Dallas.

 Israel

-An IAF TA-4H takeoff.
-Note the extended tailpipe.
+An IAF TA-4H takeoff: Note the extended tailpipe.

 Israel was the largest export customer for the Skyhawk.
-The first Israeli request for the type was issued in 1964; it would not be until February 1966 that the U.S. agreed to supply Skyhawks under certain conditions.
-The U.S. gradually provided numerous conventional munitions to arm the aircraft with, but was initially limited, refusing to supply cluster bombs or napalm.
+The first Israeli request for the type was issued in 1964; the U.S. had not agreed to supply Skyhawks until February 1966, under certain conditions.
+The U.S. gradually provided numerous conventional munitions with which to arm the aircraft, but was initially limited, refusing to supply cluster bombs or napalm.
 The Skyhawk became the first U.S. warplane to be offered to the Israeli Air Force (IAF), marking the point where the U.S took over France as Israel's chief military supplier.
 Deliveries began after the Six-Day War, and A-4s soon formed the backbone of the IAF's ground-attack force.
 In IAF service, the Skyhawk was named as the Ayit (עיט for Eagle).